-No modification: behaviour has become persistent (level 1 Escalation meeting will have previously occurred to outline interventions of this level) Student has persistently failed to respond to interventions of Classroom Teacher/CL A variety of LEVEL1 intervention / Restorative Practice Strategies implemented- no modification to behaviour apparent over a period of time.
-Persistent disruption of Teaching and Learning has continued, refusal to cooperate.
-Curriculum Leader has contacted parent/guardian by phone.
-Steparate and different interventions have been employed by the CL with no modification to behaviour apparent over a period of time.
-Unresolved repeated negative behaviour across a number of curriculum areas.
-Fighting - some incidents in partnership with HOS.
-Bullying - in partnership with ADO: Truancy Failure to attend after college detention Inappropriate or offensive language used about a teacher within earshot SERIOUS INCIDENTS (see hierarchy of referral) / Risk assessment.
+- No modification: behaviour has become persistent. (level 1 Escalation meeting will have previously occurred to outline interventions at this level) - Student has persistently failed to respond to interventions of Classroom Teacher/CL - A variety of LEVEL1 intervention / Restorative Practice Strategies implemented- no modification to behaviour apparent over a period of time. - Persistent disruption of Teaching and Learning has continued, refusal to cooperate. - Curriculum Leader has contacted parent/guardian by phone. - 3 separate and different interventions have been employed by the CL with no modification to behaviour apparent over a period of time. - Unresolved behaviour issues outside class. - Unresolved repeated negative behaviour across a number of curriculum areas. - Fighting some incidents in partnership with HOS. - Bullying in partnership with AHOP - Truancy - Failure to attend after college detention - Inappropriate or offensive language used about a teacher within earshot

+SERIOUS INCIDENTS (see hierarchy of referral)